Nutrient cycle: Variations in terminology

-In 1926 Vernadsky coined the term biogeochemistry as a sub-discipline of geochemistry.
-However, the term nutrient cycle pre-dates biogeochemistry in a pamphlet on silviculture in 1899: "These demands by no means pass over the fact that at places where sufficient quantities of humus are available and where, in case of continuous decomposition of litter, a stable, nutrient humus is present, considerable quantities of nutrients are also available from the biogenic nutrient cycle for the standing timber.
+In 1926, Vernadsky coined the term biogeochemistry as a sub-discipline of geochemistry.
+However, the term nutrient cycle predates biogeochemistry in a pamphlet on silviculture in 1899: "These demands by no means pass over the fact that at places where sufficient quantities of humus are available and where, in case of continuous decomposition of litter, a stable, nutrient humus is present, considerable quantities of nutrients are also available from the biogenic nutrient cycle for the standing timber.
 In 1898 there is a reference to the nitrogen cycle in relation to nitrogen fixing microorganisms.
 Other uses and variations on the terminology relating to the process of nutrient cycling appear throughout history: